Terms and Conditions

 4. Your Privacy and Personal Information

-(b) that were not caused by any breach on our part;
+(ii) any loss that was not caused by any breach on FT’s part;

 5.3.
 The limitations of liability in this section 5 apply for the benefit of FT, its affiliates, including those listed in section 6 and all of their respective officers, directors, employees, agents or any company who we transfer our rights and obligations to in accordance with these terms and conditions.